lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **PlasmaPerson** _(02-Jul-18 06:17 PM)_

-@Magic8Ball does steel now join us to have fun and trash space Disney
+@Magic8Ball Does Steel now join the crew to have fun and trash Space Disney?

 **Magic8Ball** _(02-Jul-18 06:17 PM)_